-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of the consolidated financial statements.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements of the Company for the year ended June 30, 2019 were reviewed, approved and authorized for issue by the Board of Directors on October 28, 2019.
+These consolidated financial statements of the Company for the year ended June 30, 2020 were reviewed, approved and authorized for issue by the Board of Directors on October 28, 2020.